 Technology underinvestment driven by the desire to reduce costs.
-This becomes counterintuitive, because you end up increasing costs as a result of operational deficiencies or the need to re-implement the solution to get things working right (i.e. implementing home technology solutions instead of business solutions).
+This becomes counterintuitive, because you end up increasing costs as a result of operational deficiencies or the need to re-install the solution to get things working right (e.g. implementing home technology solutions instead of business solutions).

 5. Lack of Technology Management

-Last but not least, technology management.
+Last but not least is technology management.
 This is one area where we see a lot of deficiencies originating.

-There’s a myth amongst decision makers that technology can be implemented and not managed.
-Well, I’m here to tell you that this is not the case – especially if you expect things to run smoothly.
+There’s a misconception amongst decision makers that technology can be implemented without being managed.
+Well, I’m here to tell you that this is not the case—especially if you expect things to run smoothly.

-Technology, like everything else in life, needs to be properly maintained.
+Technology, like everything else in your business, needs to be properly maintained.
 The truth is, failing to properly and proactively manage technology exposes the business to technology failures and security breaches.

 Most Common Symptoms of Poor Technology Management:

-Lack of proactive maintenance plans to keep systems up-to-date and with the latest security and software updates to correct software and system bugs.
+Lack of proactive maintenance plans to keep systems up to date, with the latest security and software updates to correct software and system bugs.